juju/docs/src/en/credentials.md

 When credentials are added for a given cloud they become available to use on that cloud's controller and models.
 There are therefore two categories of
-credentials: those that are available (local) and those that have been sent to a controller (remote) due to requiring a credential for the first time.
+credentials: those that are available (local) and those that have been uploaded to a controller (remote) due to requiring a credential for the first time.

 An active credential (one that has been used to bring about a change in Juju) is always associated with a cloud, a Juju user, and a model.